ketanp23/pgpmciclass/dockerlab.md

 Here is a complete **Hands-On Lab: Docker Fundamentals**.

 This lab is designed to be copy-pasted into your terminal.
-You will build a simple Python web application, containerize it, and connect it to a database (Redis) to understand networking.
+You will build a simple Python web application, containerize it, and connect it to a database (Redis) to understand networking. go to https://labs.play-with-docker.com/ for accessing the docker env

 -----